gcarreno/cobra-cli-ng/README.md

 > This is very much a work in progress( WIP ).\
 > Please allow me to flesh the whole thing out!

-This tool provides a way to quick and easily create boilerplate code for all you commands and sub commands when using [cobra](https://github.com/spf13/cobra) and [viper](https://github.com/spf13/viper).
+This tool provides a way to quick and easily create boilerplate code for all you commands and sub commands when using [cobra](https://github.com/spf13/cobra) and/or [viper](https://github.com/spf13/viper).

 ## Motivation